Doing Business in Yemen

 - Economic and Social Commission for Western Asia (ESCWA)

-- EU's Generalized System of Preferences (GSP) -
+- EU's Generalised System of Preferences (GSP) - Everything But Arms

 - Yemen is a beneficiary of the European Investment Bank